mosparo/documentation/docs/5_integration/2_custom.md

 Note that empty arrays `[]` in the JSON string should be represented as empty objects `{}`, otherwise problems may occur.
 :::

-Then create a signature of the validation code that was transmitted in the form by mosparo.
+Then create a signature of the validation token that was transmitted in the form by mosparo.

 ```php
 $validationSignature = hmac_hash('sha256', $validationToken, $privateKey);